Resources for Students

 4. I have a disability, do I need to register with you?

-As soon as you have been admitted to Edgewood College, call our office to schedule an appointment for an intake interview with the Director.
+Yes, if you want a Support Plan of accommodations.
+As soon as you have been admitted to Edgewood College, contact Disability and Accessibility Services for an intake interview with the Advisor.

 5. I think I have a disability, but I have never been tested.
 What should I do?

-Ideally, students need to see qualified professionals in their High Schools to get evaluated.
-However, if there is not time for students to obtain an evaluation before enrolling in a college, the Director of Student Accessibility and Disability Services can help students by discussing the situation.
-Edgewood College does not provide screening for disabilities nor do we provide evaluation updates, but the Director can present referrals for the student to get evaluated in Madison.
+Contact Disability and Accessibility Services to discuss the situation, as each is unique.
+Edgewood College does not provide screening for disabilities or provide evaluations, but the Advisor can explain the process for the student to get evaluated.
 Costs incurred for any evaluation are the student’s responsibility.
 Students may choose to start with their physician who may either assess them for a disability or refer them to someone more appropriate.